React Hooks

 Parameters:

-• subscribe - Function that creates your subscription and calls the callback with results
+• subscribe - Function that creates your subscription and calls the callback with results.
+Must return the unsubscribe handler (the return value of the query chain, e.g. .subscribe().toArray(callback)) so the hook can clean up.

 • deps - Optional dependency array (works like useEffect dependencies)